 Figure 6: illustration of over-the-air "network listening" mechanism for LTE-TDD

 Obviously, this mechanism makes sense mostly in the case where the master and slave BSs operate in the same band using the same technology (though not necessary the exact same channel).
 The case of network listening on a different band would obviously require a dedicated receiver for the target listening band, but may be simpler to implement since the HeNB would not have to rely on complex algorithms in order to periodically switch between UE and eNB modes.

+[MBSFN approach

+GP approach]

-A new SI “small cell enhancements for E-UTRA and E-UTRAN Physical layer aspects” (RP-122032) was set up in 3GPP RAN#58 for Rel-12.
-In this SI, coordinated and time synchronized operation of the small cell layer and between small cells and the macro layer is assumed for specific operations, feasibility and benefits of radio-interface based synchronization mechanisms will be addressed.
-It will further enhance current synchronization mechanisms for the scenario of multi-carriers and multi-layers.
+A new SI “small cell enhancements for E-UTRA and E-UTRAN Physical layer aspects” (RP-122032, RP-132073) was set up in 3GPP RAN#58 for Rel-12.
+In this SI, coordinated and time synchronized operation of the small cell layer and between small cells and the macro layer is assumed for specific operations, feasibility and benefits of radio-interface based synchronization mechanisms will be assessed.

 Maturity and current deployment:

-[Trials and prototypes implemented by China Mobile.
-No production deployment at the time of this writing]
+At the time of this writing, the network-listening approach has been successfully implemented and tested for single-operator LTE femtocell synchronization even though those are still lab experiments.
+Those reference implementations use the two approaches described in 36.922 §6.4.2.1.3.

 Implementability:

-[Requires less than 4 hops between the master and the slave cell]
+This solution is restricted to the LTE HeNB in the same band (not necessary on the same channel).
+It currently requires less than 4 hops between the master and the slave cell.
+The new WID allows for more hops, and may enable the technology to other types of nodes than HeNB.

 Terrestrial synchronization networks